Skip to Main Content

 About Emory Libraries Emory Libraries is ranked among the top twenty Association of Research Libraries (ARL) in North America and has collections of more than 5.8 million volumes, 430,000 electronic journals, over 1.8 million electronic books, and internationally renowned special collections.
 The Stuart A. Rose Manuscript, Archives, and Rare Books Library is home to over 200,000 volumes and 21,000 linear feet of manuscript material with collections spanning more than 800 years of history, particularly modern literature and poetry, African American history and culture, political, social, and cultural movements, and the Emory University Archives.

-• Identify as a person from an underrepresented group
+• Identify as a person from an underrepresented community

 • Demonstrate interest in book and paper conservation